MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/diagnose-mdm-failures-in-windows-10.md

 ## Collect logs remotely from Windows 10 PCs

-When the PC is already enrolled in MDM, you can remotely collect logs from the PC through the MDM channel if your MDM server supports this.
+When the PC is already enrolled in MDM, you can remotely collect logs from the PC through the MDM channel if your MDM server supports this facility.
 The [DiagnosticLog CSP](diagnosticlog-csp.md) can be used to enable an event viewer channel by full name.
 Here are the Event Viewer names for the Admin and Debug channels:

 -   Microsoft-Windows-DeviceManagement-Enterprise-Diagnostics-Provider%2FAdmin
 -   Microsoft-Windows-DeviceManagement-Enterprise-Diagnostics-Provider%2FDebug